uwegeercken/evaluator/README.md

 # evaluator

-Library to construct logic to check values using flexible conditions and grouping using AND, OR, NOT or NOR.
+Library to construct validation logic using flexible conditions and grouping using AND, OR, NOT or NOR.
+It is easy to implement validation logic with a few simple statements.
+But if the logic gets more complicated a structured approach will give more flexibility, more readability and easier maintenance of the code.

 Checks can be added to groups, where the checks are connected using AND or OR.
-Multiple groups can be connected to each other also using AND, OR, NOT, NOR.
+Multiple groups can be connected to each other by using AND, OR, NOT or NOR.
 This way one can create complex logic easily.

 Groups and their checks are like a unit of tests or filters using the specified connection logic between the checks.
-And by connecting groups to each other the single group logic is combined to a more complex structure.
+And by connecting groups to each other the single group logic is combined to a more complex structure across multiple groups.

 The default connector between the checks of a group as well as for the connector between groups is AND.
-Note that the connector between groups defines the connector type to the previous group.
+Note that the connector between groups defines the connector type to the **previous** group.
 So if you have three groups where group2 is connected to group1 with an OR connector and group3 is connected to group2 with an AND connector, the following logic will be applied:

     ((result group1 OR result group2) AND result group3)

 So the result of group3 will be combined with the combined result of group1 and group2.
-You can retrieve a description of the connection logic using the logic class method getGroupConnectionLogic().
+You can retrieve a description of the connection logic using the getGroupConnectionLogic() method in the logic class.

 If you connect multiple groups with an AND condition, then all must evaluate to "true" so that the overall result is "true".
 If you connect multiple groups with an OR condition, then at least one must evaluate to "true" so that the overall result is "true".
 If you connect multiple groups with an NOR condition, then all must evaluate to "false" so that the overall result is "true".
 If you connect multiple groups with an NOT condition, then the first one must evaluate to "true" and the other one to "false" so that the overall result is "true".

-For the groups it is the same principle, but remember that a group is connected to the result of the previous group(s) - as explained above.

 Checks have a name plus the logic to apply to the data.
 The logic is a lambda expression which evaluates to a boolean true or false (a predicate).